 Step 3: If you haven’t already set this up with your Apple ID, you may have to enter your credit card information.
 Once this is done, click Confirm.

 Step 4: You’re done.
 You should be able to start watching immediately, but you might have to sign in on any of the devices you’re using to watch.

-All Apple TV+ original series are available in 4K HDR, and most also support Dolby Atmos sound.
-Apple TV+ supports up to six simultaneous streams across one subscription, and up to six family members can create their own profiles using their own Apple login credentials.
+All Apple TV+ originals are optimized to support 4K HDR, HDR10+, and Dolby Vision, and most also support Dolby Atmos sound.
+And if you have an Apple TV 4K you can combine it with a compatible pair of headphones (such as AirPods Max, AirPods Pro (first or second gen), AirPods 3, or Beats Fit Pro) to experience Apple’s immersive Spatial Audio 3D sound with head-tracking.
+Many Apple TV+ supports up to six simultaneous streams across one subscription, and up to six family members can create their own profiles using their own Apple login credentials.
 Mac, iPhone, iPad, and iPod Touch users can also download Apple TV+ content to watch offline.